Anthony Firkser: 2018 season

+On May 14, 2018, Firkser was signed by the Tennessee Titans.
 In the preseason, Firkser was second on the team in both receptions (10) and receiving yards (108).
-On September 1, 2018, he was named to the Titans' initial 53-man roster.
+On September 1, he was named to the Titans' initial 53-man roster.
 He was waived by the Titans on September 17, and was re-signed to the practice squad the next day.
 He was promoted to the active roster on October 8.
 During Week 6, Firkser caught his first NFL reception in a 21–0 shoutout loss to the Baltimore Ravens.
-During a Week 13 26–22 victory over the Jets, Firkser scored his first NFL career touchdown on a 12-yard reception from Marcus Mariota.
+During a Week 13 26–22 victory over the New York Jets, Firkser scored his first NFL career touchdown on a 12-yard reception from Marcus Mariota.
 Firkser finished the 2018 season with 19 receptions for 225 yards and a touchdown.